@OITTTIOClone sources

 spack install python

-check out available versions
+python2 by default@check out available versions

 spack versions python # check for particular versions before requesting them